curiouselectric/WindSensor/README.md

 ## Add CRC check:
 Within the config of the firmware a CRC (Cyclic Redundancy Check) can be added to the data (or not!).

-Set this true using the flag:
+Set this true using the flag in the config.h file:

   #define ADD_CRC_CHECK     true    // Use this to add CRC check to incomming and outgoing messages

 This uses the CRC routines from Rob Tillaart, available here: https://github.com/RobTillaart/CRC